-or children to return to school after oms, close contact, or confirmed COVID-19 SCENARIO RUE: RETURN WHEN ALL OF THE FOLLOWING ARE Student or staff member has a negative test after symptoms of COVID-19 Symptoms have improved.
-No fever for 24 hours, without using fever-reducing medici such as acetaminophen (Tylenol), ibuprofen (Motrin, Advil) or naproxen (Aleve) Documentation of the negative test must be presented to the school.
+Criteria for children to return to school after COVID-19 symptoms, close contact, or confirmed COVID-19

+Student or staff member has a negative test after symptoms of COVID-19

+RETURN WHEN ALL OF THE FOLLOWING ARE TRUE:

+- Symptoms have improved. - No fever for 24 hours, without using fever-reducing medicine such as acetaminophen (Tylenol), ibuprofen (Motrin, Advil) or naproxen (Aleve)

+Documentation of the negative test must be presented to the school.
 For example, a copy of the result or a message from the clinic or test site that the test was negative.
 This may be in electronic form.
 A health care provider's note is not needed.

+Student or staff member had symptoms of COVID-19 and

+- had a positive test/ confirmed COVID-19

+OR -

-Student or staff member had symptoms of COVID-19 and had a positive test/ confirmed COVID-19 - OR - was not tested - OR - was tested but is still waiting for the test result After 10 days since symptoms began Symptoms have improved.
-No fever for 24 hours, without using fever-reducing medicines such as acetaminophen (Tylenol), ibuprofen (Motrin, Advil) or naproxen (Aleve) A health care provider's note is not needed.
+- was not testedOR -

+- was tested but is still waiting for the test result\

+After 10 days since symptoms began

+- Symptoms have improved. - No fever for 24 hours, without using fever-reducing medicines such as acetaminophen (Tylenol), ibuprofen (Motrin, Advil) or naproxen (Aleve)

+A health care provider's note is not needed.

 Student or staff member had close contact with someone with confirmed COVID-19.

-14 days after the last close contact, even if the child has a negative test during this time, or is still waiting for test resule.
-No symptoms have developed since the last close contact.
+- 14 days after the last close contact, even if the child has a negative test during this time, or is still waiting for test result - No symptoms have developed since the last close contact.

 If the student or staff member has ongoing close contact with the person with COVID-19 (for example, a household member or caregiver), they must quarantine for 14 days after the person with COVID-19 is no longer infectious.
 In most cases, this is a total of 24 days after the person with COVID-19 first developed symptoms, or if asymptomatic, had a positive test.

-Student or staff member had a positive test but never had symptoms 10 days after their positive test was collected (not 10 days after the result was received)
+Student or staff member had a positive test but never had symptoms

+10 days after their positive test was collected (not 10 days after the result was received)

-See exceptions on next page
+\ See exceptions on next page